Quasisymmetric geometry of the Julia sets of McMullen maps: Preliminaries and the escaping case

-A proposition of David and Semmes \cite[Proposition 15.11]{DS} asserts that if the Julia set of a hyperbolic rational map is homeomorphic to the middle third Cantor set $C_{3,3}$, then this Julia set is quasisymmetrically equivalent to $C_{3,3}$.
-By Theorem \ref{E-T-T}(1), this means that Theorem \ref{qs-classifi}(1) holds.
+A proposition of David and Semmes \cite[Proposition 15.11]{DS97} asserts that if the Julia set of a hyperbolic rational map is homeomorphic to the middle third Cantor set $C_{3,3}$, then this Julia set is q.s. equivalent to $C_{3,3}$.
+By Theorem \ref{E-T-T}(a), this means that Theorem \ref{qs-classifi}(a) holds.